yangjianfeng1208/edge-ai-libraries/libraries/dl-streamer/docs/source/dev_guide/performance_guide.rst

 GStreamer supports several memory types, but the most common formats found in DL Streamer pipelines are *video/x-raw*, which typically resolves to *video/x-raw(memory:SystemMemory)* — suitable for CPU processing — and *video/x-raw(memory:VAMemory)*, which is optimized for GPU acceleration.

-DL Streamer inference elements (such as `gvadetect`, `gvaclassify`, and `gvainference`) can apply different preprocessing backends, including ie (Inference Engine), opencv, or va-surface-sharing.
+DL Streamer inference elements (such as `gvadetect`, `gvaclassify`, and `gvainference`) can apply different preprocessing backends, including `ie` (Inference Engine), `opencv`, or `va-surface-sharing`.
 Users can set these explicitly using the pre-process-backend option or allow DL Streamer to make the decision internally.
 If the pipeline is defined correctly, GStreamer can negotiate the optimal memory type for a given device, allowing DL Streamer to automatically set the optimal preprocessing backend.

 For example:
  The `decodebin3` element recognizes the presence of a GPU in the system and attempts to introduce the optimal VAMemory setting.
-This automatically results in using the efficient va-surface-sharing backend in DL Streamer if the inference element device is set to GPU or NPU.
+This automatically results in using the efficient `va-surface-sharing` backend in DL Streamer if the inference element device is set to GPU or NPU.

-However, if the pipeline is suboptimal (e.g., using `decodebin` instead of `decodebin3`), DL Streamer will switch to a less efficient preprocessing backend (e.g., opencv for the GPU) to ensure the pipeline functions.
+However, if the pipeline is suboptimal (e.g., using `decodebin` instead of `decodebin3`), DL Streamer will switch to a less efficient preprocessing backend (e.g., `opencv`` for the GPU) to ensure the pipeline functions.
 In such cases, the user will receive a warning, and a pipeline correction will be suggested.

 .. list-table::
    :header-rows: 1